-Description: Paper wasps are distinguished from yellowjackets by their long legs.2They are one inch long, have distinct, slender waists4.
-Many native species are golden brown with patches of yellow and red.4.
-The European paper wasp, first identified in the U.S. in 1981, has yellow and black markings that resemble those of yellowjackets.9
+Description: Paper wasps are distinguished from yellowjackets by their long legs.1 They are 1 inch long, have distinct, slender waists.2 Many native species are golden brown with patches of yellow and red.2 The European paper wasp, first identified in the U.S. in 1981, has yellow and black markings that resemble those of yellowjackets.9

-Native paper wasps are less aggressive than yellowjackets and rarely sting humans6unless their nest is located near doors, a fruit tree, or some other place where people are active.4 In protecting their nests, European paper wasps are more aggressive that native paper wasps and are alert to movement up to 20 feet away.
+Native paper wasps are less aggressive than yellowjackets and rarely sting humans8 unless their nest is located near doors, a fruit tree, or some other place where people are active.4 In protecting their nests, European paper wasps are more aggressive that native paper wasps and are alert to movement up to 20 feet away.
 Typically they will not attack unless a person is very close.9

 Control: Paper wasps can be left alone in many cases.
 Around doors and other busy areas, it's easiest to remove nests early in the season as the queen is starting to build her nest.9 The nest can be knocked down or hosed down.
 When nests are still small, they can also be vacuumed off at night when the queen and workers are home.
-Use a long extension wand on a shop vac that has few inchess of water plus a little dish detergent.
+Use a long extension wand on a shop vacuum that has a few inches of water plus a little dish detergent.
 Exercise caution when dealing with European paper wasps.

-Description: Mud daubers are usually a single color, metallic blue or black.10 They are thread-waisted,10 solitary wasps.7 They do not defend their nests and rarely sting.10 They build hard mud tube nests, usually under bridges, on walls, underneath eaves, or in attics.5,10
+Description: Mud daubers are usually a single color, metallic blue or black.10 They are thread-waisted.10 They do not defend their nests and rarely sting.10 They build hard mud tube nests, usually under bridges, on walls, underneath eaves, or in attics.5,10

 Control: Oregon bee removal specialist Tom Howell recommends leaving mud dauber nests alone because they are extremely docile, and there is only one per nest.
 He knows of only two people who have ever been stung by a mud dauber.
 "One of them sat on it, and the other pinched it," says Howell.5 If you feel that nest removal is absolutely necessary, remove nests in the early morning or evening when the wasps are not flying.
 Vacuuming can also be used to remove mud daubers.